Elizaongwz/DSA4264/technical-report (eliza).md

 # Technical Report

-**Project: LTA Geospatial Analysis**
+**Project: LTA Geospatial Analysis - Parallel Bus Routes to MRT Lines**
 **Members: Eliza, Fang Ting, Krystal, Lily**
-Last updated on 29 October, 2024

 ## Section 1: Context
 This project aims to detect trunk bus services with routes that overlap train lines so as to encourage commuters to use the MRT to get to their destination.
 Thereafter, we hope to remove redundant bus routes that duplicate train lines to a large degree or modify routes to cover places with less connectivity.